LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

   next enters at the first item and previous enters at the last.
 - Horizontal movement does not wrap.
-A heading-backed context traverses every nonempty heading-backed context with the same authored H1–H6 level in the active root, in document order, regardless of structural parent or inferred tree depth.
-An unheaded context uses only its structural siblings.
+A heading-backed context traverses every nonempty heading-backed context with the same authored H1–H6 level in the active root, in document order, regardless of generic DOM wrappers.
+An unheaded context has no horizontal heading lane.
 Movement always enters the destination's first target.
 - Broaden from a heading-backed H2–H6 selects the nearest preceding lower-level heading context in the authored outline and focuses its first target.
 This crosses generic-wrapper parent boundaries.
+From an unheaded context, broaden enters the deepest authored level present and narrow enters the shallowest, without assigning a heading rank to that context.
-Broaden from an unheaded context, or from an H1 with no authored outline parent, selects the immediate structural parent and retains focus.
-Narrow first selects the child on the current target's direct-context path and retains focus.
-When no such child exists, narrow scans forward without wrapping.
-From a heading-backed H1–H5 it finds the first nonempty H(n+1), regardless of inferred tree depth.
-From an unheaded hierarchy level n it prefers the first nonempty H(n+1), then falls back to an unheaded context exactly one canonical structural level deeper.
+  Narrow within a heading-backed context first selects the closest deeper authored child on the current target's path and retains focus; when no such child exists, it scans forward without wrapping for that closest available deeper rank, regardless of generic DOM wrappers.
-  The fallback activates that context and focuses its first target.
 H6 blocks only this forward fallback, not a real child containing the current target.
+- A contenteditable focus target that contains an authored outline contributes that same real focus target to each contained heading rank.
+Vertical commands can therefore change the active heading level without moving focus out of the editor.
+Non-editable multi-heading wrappers remain owned only by their first contained heading.
 - Explicit peer-context commands cycle through structural routing and the applicable typed contexts.
 That typed ring wraps and changing typed peers retains focus.
 Typed cycling has no default keyboard binding; applications